Pierre-Louis789/fafo/README.md

   Stores player stats and history directly in the browser.
 This includes games played, win rate, streaks, and guess distribution.
 Data persists between sessions without requiring a server or login.

 - **Audio API**
   Integrates background music and sound effects.
 Toggleable controls allow players to enable or disable sound.
-Audio feedback is tied to key actions (typing, submitting guesses, buying clues) to reinforce the arcade atmosphere.

 - **Responsive Design Techniques**
   Media queries and flexible layouts adapt the interface to different screen sizes.
 The clue popup and overlays are optimized for mobile play, ensuring usability across devices.